 There is a presumption that the custodial parent pays their share “in-house” on the children, so no support order is made for the custodial parent.

-Variation from guidelines support is also possible, meaning a way for the court to vary from the formula.
+A court does have the discretion to vary from the formula.
 An instance of this would be if the combined parental monthly income is below $500 or above $10,000, which is the income range covered by the guidelines.
-Above or below those numbers, the court can use its discretion in determining the proper child support obligation.
+For those receiving public assistance, for example, a court can grant a zero-dollar child support order for them.
+For those with extremely high incomes, a court can use its discretion in determining the proper child support obligation.